ARUNKUMAR069/50-JavaScript-Questions/Questions.md

 # Question Number 20 : Use const to create an array .
 Try reassigning the array and observe the error
 # Question Number 21 : Write a  for loop to print the numbers from 1 to 50.

+# Question Number 22 : use a while loop to sum the numbers from 1 to 10.
+Print the sum on the console.